shakeer-linux/LVM/setup-lvm.md

 LVM permits having one logical filesystem span multiple physical volumes and partitions while appearing as a simple partition for normal usage.
 Disk partitions are converted into physical volumes and multiple physical volumes are grouped into a volume group.
 Then the volume group is subdivided into logical volumes.

+* Logical volumes can be resized, enabling you to shift space between filesystem without reinstalling the system.
+* Logical volumes can span multiple physical volumes, enabling the use of filesystems that are larger than one physical disk.
+* Additional storage can be added to existing filesystems *--for example, you can add a new disk drive and add that storage space to the home filesystem.
+* Data can be migrated from one drive to other.

 #### i) Adding a Logical Volume:

 Create two logical partitions inside an extended partition and set type to 8e: